Revisiting the Neural Tangent Kernel: the role of large width and depth: Background on the NTK and overparameterization

-\section{Background on the NTK and Overparameterization}
+\section{Background on the NTK and overparameterization}

 \citet{jacot2018neural} show that, under overparameterization and i.i.d. standard normal weight initialization, a fully-connected neural network of arbitrary depth $L$ exhibits learning dynamics that converge to those of kernel gradient flow in the infinite-width limit.
-They also provide a recursive formula to compute the kernel $\Theta_{\infty}^{(L)}$ to which gradient descent converges (see Theorems 1 and 2 from~\citet{jacot2018neural}).
-However, evaluating $\Theta^{(L)}_{\infty}$ relies on computing high-dimensional expectations and can potentially also be subject to sample inefficiency in the approximation, motivating the search for a more readily computable kernel.
+They also provide a recursive formula to compute the kernel $\Theta_{\infty}^{(L)}$ to which the NTK converges (see Theorems 1 and 2 from~\citet{jacot2018neural}).
+However, as mentioned in the literature review, evaluating $\Theta^{(L)}_{\infty}$ relies on computing high-dimensional expectations and can potentially also be subject to sample inefficiency in the approximation, motivating the search for a more readily computable kernel.

 To make the kernel more practical, one may ask whether an efficient closed-form expression can be derived for particular activation functions.
-Of particular interest is the representation of $\Theta_{\infty}^{(L)}$ in closed-form when using ReLU activations~\citep{tsuchida2018invariance}, due their empirical popularity and methodological appeal in theoretical analysis.
-To this end, let us first introduce important definitions and recap the recursive formulation of $\Theta_{\infty}^{(L)}$ by \citet{jacot2018neural}.
+Of particular interest is the closed-form representation of $\Theta_{\infty}^{(L)}$ for ReLU activations, derived by~\citet{arora2019exact}, due to their empirical popularity and methodological appeal in theoretical analysis.
+In the rest of this article, we study this kernel, i.e., with ReLU activation, $\mathcal{N}(0, 1)$ initialization and infinite-width fully connected networks.
+To this end, let us first introduce two important definitions and recap the recursive formulation of $\Theta_{\infty}^{(L)}$ by \citet{jacot2018neural}.

 \begin{deff}[(mean) Covariance of neurons $\Sigma^{(l)}$] Let $x$ and $x'$ be two inputs in $\mathbb{R}^{n_0}$.
 The covariances of neurons from inputs $x$ and $x'$ at each layer $l$ are defined recursively as